jmh3434/java-precourse/Precourse Java.md

 }
 ```

--   We instatiate an instance of the JumpBehavior and create a new instance of the AthletePerson and passing in jumpWithLegs.
+-   We instantiate an instance of the JumpBehavior and create a new instance of the AthletePerson and pass in jumpWithLegs.

 -   We only need to define jumpWithLegs once.